RhetTbull/RepairPhotosBookmarks/README.md

 python3 repair_photos_bookmarks.py
 follow the prompts

+## Additional Information

-## For more information, see this [discussion](https://github.com/RhetTbull/osxphotos/discussions/319)
+For more information, see this [discussion](https://github.com/RhetTbull/osxphotos/discussions/319)